Updated: October 26, 2022

 Favorite drink: Marshmallow Latte with oat milk

-Sawada Coffee recently reopened its doors since the pandemic started.
+Sawada Coffee recently reopened its doors after the pandemic started.
 Nobody lied; the Coffee is exceptional, and the latte art is among the best in town!
-I was so excited to try them because I’ve heard and read great things.
+I was excited to try them because I’ve heard and read great things.

 One of their most popular drinks is the military latte, a combo of matcha and espresso.
 I’m not huge on matcha, but they seem to have one of the best matcha lattes around.